 If you are serving these as the main protein of the meal, the venison meatballs go well with Mac and Cheese, Baked Potatoes, Smoked Scalloped Potatoes, and Grilled Squash.

-You can use venison and pork.
-Swap the sage out for a blend of fresh parsley and basil or your favorite Italian seasoning blend.
+Italian: You can use venison and Italian sausage.
+Swap the sage out for a little fresh parsley and fresh basil or your favorite Italian seasoning blend.
 Add an extra egg and some Italian bread crumbs to the meat mixture.
-Cook it all the same way as above.
+Cook it all the same way as above or bake them on a cookie sheet for some easy baked venison meatballs.
+You can also simmer them in your favorite sauce.

 Ingredients